‘Catfish: The TV Show’ Season 6, Episode 1 ‘Shawny & Jack’ Recap [Spoilers]

 Season 6 of Catfish: The TV Show premiered on MTV on Wednesday, March 1.
-Season 6, Episode 1 of the MTV series titled “Shawny & Jack” is about a woman – and mother of three – hoping to learn the identity of her true love.
+Season 6, Episode 1 of the MTV series, titled “Shawny & Jack,” is about a woman – and mother-of-three – hoping to learn the identity of her true love.
 If you haven’t had the pleasure of watching Episode 1 of Season 6, you may not want to read the rest of this article as it will contain spoilers from the episode.
 If you have watched “Shawny & Jack” or you don’t mind spoilers, keep reading for a recap of the Season 6 premiere of Catfish: The TV Show.

 Quick Background on Catfish